Act (drama): Five-act plays

 Until the 18th century, most plays were divided into five acts.
 The work of William Shakespeare, for example, generally adheres to a five-act structure.
 This format is known as the five-act play, and was famously analyzed by Gustav Freytag in Die Technik des Dramas (Dramatic techniques).
-The five acts played specific functions in the overall structure of the play, but in performance, there was not necessarily any clear separation between them.
+The five acts played specific functions in the overall structure of the play similar to that of Freytag's pyramid.